DarthLP/Auralis/README.md

 # Auralis

-## 🎵 Project Overview
+## 🎯 Project Overview

-Auralis is a full-stack audio processing and analysis application built as a monorepo.
-The project is designed as a single-tenant prototype with a modern, scalable architecture.
+Auralis is an AI-powered competitor analysis tool that helps businesses track and analyze their competitors' websites, products, and changes over time.
+Built as a simple but extensible prototype with a modern, scalable architecture.

 ### 🏗️ Architecture

 - **Backend**: FastAPI-based REST API with Python 3.11+
-- **Frontend**: React/Next.js application (planned)
+- **Frontend**: Next.js application with dashboard and drill-down views
+- **Database**: PostgreSQL with structured data models
+- **Scraping**: Requests + BeautifulSoup (extensible to Playwright)
+- **AI Layer**: Theta EdgeCloud integration with local fallback
 - **Infrastructure**: Docker Compose for local development and deployment
-- **Database**: PostgreSQL (planned)
-- **Authentication**: Single-tenant (no auth required for prototype)
+- **Authentication**: Single-tenant prototype (no auth required)

 ## 🚀 Quick Start